...the fastest growing area within engineering.

 Computer engineering majors can join a number of student/ professional organizations, including the Institute of Electrical and Electronics Engineers (IEEE), the Association for Computing Machinery (ACM), and the Society of Women Engineers (SWE).
 Student accomplishment is recognized by membership in the Zeta Chi chapter of Eta Kappa Nu, the Electrical and Computer Engineering National Honor Society.

-Our program is fully accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET), the sole agency responsible for accreditation of educational programs leading to degrees in engineering.
+Our program is fully accredited by the Engineering Accreditation Commission of ABET, the sole agency responsible for accreditation of educational programs leading to degrees in engineering.
 Accreditation assures employers and graduate schools that computer engineering graduates from UMass Dartmouth have received a quality education.

 What is Computer Engineering?